 Although I loved working in the field as a research scientist, I also wanted to share the joy of inquiry-based scientific exploration and discovery with students, so I jumped at the opportunity to teach an intensive 3-week Lake and Stream Ecology field class at CU’s Mountain Research Station.
 I taught there for 10 summers and my students often expressed that my class was the hardest class they had endured, but they never had learned so much – music to my ears!

 I am currently Associate Director of Education & Outreach for CIRES, the largest research institution at CU.
 I have raised more than $7M in grant money from the National Science Foundation to bring science alive in classrooms with professional development support for rural and Front Range teachers, and fellowship support for science graduate students to partner with teachers in BVSD.
 I direct the Research Experience for Community College Students program that prepares students from across Colorado to be successful in four-year STEM degree programs.
 We are proud of our first alum who is now pursuing a graduate degree at UC Denver.
-I will retire from CU in April in focus all my time and energy on fighting for affordable, accessible pathways to success for all our CU students.
+I retired from CU in April 2018 in order to focus all my time and energy on fighting for affordable, accessible pathways to success for all our CU students.

 Like so many citizen leaders, I took on leadership because of the personal impacts of public education policy on my family and community.
 In 2005, I decided to run for the Board of Education and won a contested seat to a non-salaried board that sets the vision of the district; ensures financial responsibility and stability; and hires and oversees the superintendent, very similar to the role of CU’s Board of Regents.
 During my eight years of service on the school board, I managed a $300 million budget, increased community trust and engagement, and helped strengthen funding for public education.
 Despite the 2008 recession, which cut $34 million from the budget, the district’s financial health remained strong during my tenure.
 I am a champion of public education, and I understand the importance of strong funding and wise management of funds.